waynemwashuma/chaos-engine/README.md

 ## Features of this game engine.

- - An entity-component-system architecture where entities are made up of components and components are updated by their respective systems.Both object-oriented and data-driven systems are allowed.
+ - An entity-component-system architecture where entities are made up of components and components are updated by their respective systems.Data-driven systems only.

  - An AI system that follows the Craig - Renolds implementation.It provides means to follow a target,evade another entity,follow a path and wandering about in the game world.